Triathlon

 This sprint distance triathlon takes place around Cushendall in the Glens of Antrim, and is ideal for all comers.
 The swim starts from the Waterford slipway and is patrolled by the RNLI.
 Competitors then race to their bikes for the 22km ride along the historic coast road and up hilly Glen Ballyeamon, with switchbacks and spectacular views.
 The race is topped off with a 5km run along the cliff path and back to the beach.

-To top if off, entrants will be treated to a free BBQ post-race and there is always a great camaraderie between the competitors.
+In the past, entrants have been treated to a free BBQ post-race and there is always a great camaraderie between the competitors.

-Another triathlon slated to take place on Saturday 23 August is the Dublin City Triathlon.
-Located inside Phoenix Park, it’s a race that has evolved from a few hardy competitors swimming in South Wall three decades ago to being part of 2025's Triathlon Ireland National Series.
+Another summer gem is the Dublin City Triathlon.
+Located inside Phoenix Park, it’s a race that has evolved from a few hardy competitors swimming in South Wall three decades ago to being part of the Triathlon Ireland National Series.
 As one of the most inclusive events around, it's the ideal triathlon to either bring some friends along or else make some new ones on the day.

 Last time out, there were over 1000 entrants and it sold out fast.
 Tickets are now available so be fast.